Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

-Kyrgyzstan has the most liberal visa policy of any of the Central Asian nations and as result travel to Kyrgyzstan is easier and more straightforward than ever.
+Kyrgyzstan has the most liberal visa policy of any of the Central Asian nations and as a result travel to Kyrgyzstan is easier and more straightforward than ever.

 Citizens of a number of countries (mostly western or developed nations) are granted a 30 or 60-day visa upon arrival.
 Check with your country’s foreign office to find out if you qualify.

 Citizens that do not qualify for this will need to get an E-visa.
-However check where you can enter or exit the country.
+However, check where you can enter or exit the country.
 Some nationalities will be granted E-visas that will have specific entry and exit requirements.

-Additionally some E-visas will require citizens to register within 48 hours of arriving in Kyrgyzstan.
+Additionally, some E-visas will require citizens to register within 48 hours of arriving in Kyrgyzstan.
 Check your countries visa policy to be sure.

 Your guesthouse or hotel should be able to register you directly.
 If they can’t (this is unlikely) you will need to head to the Public Security Bureau with the required documentation which is located on Young Guard Blvd (молодой гвардии молодой гвардии).